- Why Research

 New York, New York

-- Seeking to understand the underlying association of obesity with increased risk of breast cancer.
+Goal: To understand the underlying association of excess body fat with increased risk of breast cancer.

 Full Research Summary

-Given these findings, Dr. Dannenberg's current project is focused on defining the mechanisms by which obesity-related inflammation impacts breast cancer and developing non-invasive tests to determine if a woman has hidden breast inflammation.
-This is important because performing biopsies is not practical for making this diagnosis.
+Research area: Defining the mechanisms by which obesity-related inflammation impacts breast cancer and developing non-invasive tests to determine if a woman has hidden breast inflammation.

 Andrew J. Dannenberg, MD is the Henry R. Erle, MD-Roberts Family Professor of Medicine at Weill Cornell Medical College.
 He is also Director of Cancer Prevention at New York Presbyterian Hospital-Cornell.
 Dr. Dannenberg received his medical degree from Washington University in St. Louis and served as a medical resident and fellow at The New York Hospital-Cornell Medical Center.
 He has authored more than 150 scientific articles, as well as edited several books and journals.
 In 2011, Dr. Dannenberg was awarded the American Association for Cancer Research-Prevent Cancer Foundation award for excellence in cancer prevention research.
 He is a member of the Association of American Physicians (AAP), the American Society for Clinical Investigation (ASCI), and the American Association for Cancer Research.